Ozark Mountain AVA: Climate

 The primary effect which the mountainous terrain has on the climate of the Ozarks is to divide the region into innumerable small microclimatic, temperature zones.
 This is demonstrated by the following quote from Milton D. Rafferty in The Ozarks, Land and Life;Within the Ozarks, temperatures will vary widely with the orientation of slope, nature of surface materials, relief, and presence of water.
 South and west-facing slopes receive the greatest amount of sunlight and are subject to higher rates of evaporation...
 In winter, perhaps the most noticeable effect of temperature differences within a small area is the duration of snow and icicles on the north-facing slopes.
 Air drainage creates the most readily observed temperature differences in summer.
 Nights are notable for the cool breeze that drains down the slopes, beginning an hour or two before sunset... ...
 As a rule, frosts occur in the valleys several weeks earlier in fall and later in spring than they do on the uplands, especially in the case of the larger valleys lying in the hill regions.
 The margins of the uplands have the best air drainage and are least subject to frosts.Ozark viticulturists rely on their knowledge of local microclimatic conditions to select the best sites for their vineyards.
 Such sites possess generally similar conditions of soil and climate, thus giving Ozark viticulture a distinctive character.
 Favorable conditions for viticulture can be found at locations throughout the Ozarks, from Hermann in the north to Altus and Paris in the south.
 The reason for this is summarized succinctly by Rafferty: "The growing of grapes is well suited to the climate and soils of the Ozarks."
+The USDA plant hardiness zones range from 6a to 8a.